 We did find the Pyrex a little tougher to clean than the Haeger.
 Even after just three tours through the oven, I found it hard to scrub of the brown spots that formed on the bottom of the Pyrex.

-Because the Haeger Natural Stone Deep Pie Dish bakes just as evenly as the Pyrex without the risk of shattering in the oven, we think it’s a better choice for most people.
+Because the Emile Henry 9-Inch Pie Dish bakes just as evenly as the Pyrex without the risk of shattering in the oven, we think it’s a better choice for most people.
 But if you don’t mind the minimal safety issues, we think the Pyrex makes beautiful pies at a bargain.

-The Rose Levy Beranbaum Perfect Pie Plate ($22) was recommended in America’s Test Kitchen’s review and receives good user reviews on Amazon (4 out of 5 stars).
+Rose Levy Beranbaum’s Rose’s Perfect Pie Plate ($28) was recommended in a Cook’s Country review and receives good user reviews on Amazon (4 out of 5 stars).
 We found that it tended to brown the crust a little unevenly.
 The center of the bottom of the crust remained lightly toasted, when the edges got a deep dark color.
-America’s Test Kitchen also found that the fluted edges, which are flatter and deeper than those on the Emile Henry and Haeger, browned more quickly than the rest of the crust.
+Cook’s Country also found that the fluted edges, which are flatter and deeper than those on the Emile Henry and Haeger, browned more quickly than the rest of the crust.

 Other plates we looked at

 Le Creuset Stoneware Pie Dish: Although this receives decent Amazon reviews and was recommended by Kate McDermott, it wasn’t rated more highly than the other ceramic dishes we chose to test, and we also read bad reviews about other Le Creuset bakeware, which is now made in China (unlike Le Creuset enameled cast-iron, which is still made in France).
 This isn’t a knock against Chinese produced cookware; it’s just that Le Creuset’s higher prices come with the expectation of French origin.

 Pyrex Easy Grab 9½-Inch Pie Plate: Cook’s Country only recommended this plate with reservation.